cdf1982/cdf1982.github.io/glancecam.md

 <!-- One -->
 <section id="one">
 	<div class="inner">
-		<p>GlanceCam is a highly configurable app that lets you <b>keep an eye on IP cameras (webcams) and optionally perform some actions via HTTP(s) requests;</b> it is <b>100% compatible with macOS 10.15 Catalina</b> and there's almost no limit on how you can use it for realtime streaming and automation:
+		<p>GlanceCam is a well rated and modern Mac app, <b>100% compatible with macOS 10.15 Catalina</b>, that lets you <b>keep an eye on one or more IP cameras</b>:
 		<ul>
-			<li>Install cameras from different manufacturers and avoid their cumbersome web interfaces and proprietary apps.</li>
+			<li>Install cameras from different manufacturers and avoid their cumbersome web interfaces or proprietary apps.</li>
-			<li>Install webcams in your living room, kitchen and garden to check on your cat when you're away, maybe turning on a light at night or taking a snapshot when kitty does something funny.</li>
+			<li>Mount webcams in your living room, kitchen and garden to check on your cat when you're away, maybe turning on a light at night or taking a snapshot when kitty does something funny.</li>
-			<li>Mount a camera pointed at your front gate and let visitors in directly from your Mac, by activating an Ethernet connected relay.</li>
+			<li>Point a camera at your front gate and let visitors in by activating a network relay.</li>
 		</ul>
 		</p>
 		<p style="text-align:center">